 But death suddenly brings all that history of the loved ones who’ve died to the forefront.
 Those histories suddenly take on new meaning as we focus on them as we grieve and we remember and we honor the people we love.
 The nuggets of wisdom, experience, and understanding come out of our retrospection and they are worth sharing, not just to show respect for our deceased loved ones, but also to pass on to other.
 We never know who among the mourners may need to hear the real stories of a real human being, so that they can move forward in their own lives.

 Be kind, but be honest.

-For additional information about funerals in Burlington, WA funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Burlington, Bellingham, Ferndale and Mount Vernon, WA.
 You can stop by our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can contact us today at (360) 733-0510.